The Government Structure

 The Deputy President is the President’s principal assistant.
 For further information on the Deputy President, please go to the following website: www.deputypresident.go.ke.

 The current President of Kenya is His Excellency Hon.
-Uhuru Kenyatta, CGH sworn into office on 9th April 2013 as the fourth (4th) President of the Republic of Kenya.
+Dr. William Samoei Ruto, C.G.H., sworn into office on September 13, 2022 as the fifth (5th) President of the Republic of Kenya.
 The Deputy President is Hon.
-William Samoei Ruto, EGH, EBS, also sworn into office on 9th April 2013.
+Rigathi Gachagua, also sworn into office on September 13, 2022.
 Both the President and his Deputy are elected directly by the people for a term of five (5) years.

 2. The Parliament